 - Feel engaged in and accomplished in their schoolwork: Have discussions with you children about what they are learning in school, what they like learning about, and what they feel they are good at.
 Recognize accomplishments like positive feedback from teachers, good grades, and creativity.

 If you would like to learn more about promoting mental health in your child, browse our free resources.
-If your child is in need of counseling for a substance use disorder, learn more about our program for teens, Rehab After School, or contact us today to see how we can help.
+If your child is in need of counseling for a substance use disorder, learn more about our rehab program for teens, Rehab After School.